Lucia1119/Getting_and_Cleaning_Data_Course_Project/Codebook.md

 # Codebook of data clean
-This codebook describes the variables, the data, and any transformations or work performed to clean up the data.
+This codebook describes the variables, the data, and any transformations performed to clean up the data.

 ## files